Mice may not be welcome in your home, but that doesn’t mean you want to harm them.

 - Asphyxiation – Place the mouse in a jar with baking powder and add a little vinegar before sealing the jar.
 The carbon dioxide generated will quickly kill the mouse.

 This is not the end of it, however.
 You then have to deal with the dead mouse.
-Always bear in mind that a mouse can be just as dangerous dead as it is alive.
+Always remember that a mouse can be just as dangerous dead as it is alive.
 It can harbor some very nasty organisms that will harm you if you’re not protected, so always use gloves—preferably rubber ones that you can wash afterward—and disposable paper towels when handling it.

 Place the dead mouse in a polythene bag and seal it, then place this into another bag and seal that—you can’t be too careful with these things.
 If a glue board has been used, you will need to double-bag that, too, as the mouse will have contaminated it during its ordeal.